 Some women do report feeling sore after they get a mammogram.
 This tenderness shouldn’t be worse than any pain you feel during the actual X-ray process.

 The level of soreness or sensitivity you feel after a mammogram is impossible to predict.
-It has a lot to do with the skill level of your X-ray technician, the shape of your breasts, and your personal pain tolerance.
+It has a lot to do with:

 You may find that wearing a padded sports bra is more comfortable than wearing a bra with underwire for the rest of the day of your mammogram.

 However, most women who get mammograms don’t feel any lingering pain at all once the procedure is over.

 A mammogram shouldn’t cause alarming or long-term side effects to your breast tissue.